Universal Translation Services

 1. Don’t Forget to Smile:

-In a video meeting, you can’t shake hands with the participant, so you will have to choose another way of making them feel welcomed.
-A smile is not only going to tell the participants that you are happy to be with them, but it will also let the interpreter know that you are comfortable.
+You can’t shake hands with the participants in a video meeting, so you must choose another way of making them feel welcome.
+A smile will tell the participants that you are happy to be with them and let the interpreter know that you are comfortable.
 If you shake hands with them, they will experience the tremendous power of our oldest and most rudimentary nonverbal signal.
-Communication is about connection, and people can read the difference between a genuine smile and a fake one,” says Lapaquette.
+Communication is about connection; people can read the difference between a genuine smile and a fake one,” says Lapaquette.

 1. Get Serious When It Is Time:

-Although you will give everyone a warm welcome, you must get serious when it is time to discuss important issues.
-You don’t have to frown to prove that you are serious about the discussion.
+Although you will warmly welcome everyone, you must get serious when discussing important issues.
+You don’t have to frown to prove you are serious about the discussion.
 You have to be attentive.

 1. Pay Attention:

 Just because it is not your turn to speak does not mean you don’t have to pay attention.
-If you start showing a lack of interest, it will make the interpreter feel like they are not doing a good enough job.
+If you start showing a lack of interest, the interpreter will feel like they are not doing well enough.
 It will also discourage other participants.
 Above all, it is unprofessional to act uninterested when someone else is speaking in a meeting.
-If you must do something during the meeting, you can take notes while listening to the speaker.
+If you must do something during the session, you can take notes while listening to the speaker.

 1. Eye Contact with the Speaker: